Certification Fraud Continues at CSA

 In the course of his work at CSA, Chan routinely found “numerous errors and / or shortcuts on existing CSA certification reports previously signed-off on by Mr. Luong.”
 So it wasn’t a one-off; this was normal.

-Robert Chan was worried.
+Ross Chan was worried.
 His job was all about ensuring public safety through consumer product testing, yet what he was finding at CSA was anything but safe.
 Massive deficiencies “related to quality, integrity, and safety of certified products due to supporting documentation deficiencies on safety critical components, such as markings, assy dwg, BOM, SCD, design control documents, risk assessment analysis reports, etc.” In Chan’s view, “these findings raised CSA accreditation concerns.”

 The CSA tests new products of course, but they also test for certification update.
 We’ve covered this before; it’s basically a re-test of an existing product, often mandated by law, to ensure continued conformity with safety regulations.